 Looking for the best shampoo for your dog?
 Our Oatmeal Lavender CBD Shampoo for dogs will keep them moisturized, calm, and happier than ever!
 Check out all of our CBD dog products at Dope Dog.

 Your dog’s coat is an indicator of its overall health.
 If your dog has a shiny and very healthy-looking coat, chances are they are in fantastic health.
 However, if they have a dull, rough coat something may be off with their diet.
 To ensure your pup has a shiny, soft coat and is healthy as can be, make sure you are feeding them the highest quality treats and food.
 Speaking with your vet periodically about your dog’s diet is always a good idea as this can be an underlying factor in matted or tangled fur.

 Related: Foods Your Dog Should Never Eat

 Taking your dog to the groomer is one of the best and most obvious ways to combat stubborn matting and knots in their coat.
 Some breeds like poodles and Bichon Frisés are notoriously high maintenance for coat grooming needs.
 They will need to make frequent trips to the groomer to keep their coats short and tangle-free.
-Keeping a cropped coat is one of the easiest ways to prevent excess matting, but colder areas and aesthetic choices won’t always allow for this.
+A cropped coat can prevent matting, though it's not always feasible due to climate or aesthetic preferences.